 I could overhear him talking with the nurse.
 He has a family.
 Oh, my gosh.
 Of course: he has a family to support.
 They are counting on him to go to work every single day.
 And he has no accommodations.
 No excuses.
 Nothing to rescue him.

 Expectations will be difficult for him to meet – except when they are impossible.
-His disability will be public.
+His disability may be more public.
 There may be shame and humiliation to go along with horror of the RA diagnosis.

-Yes, women are more frequently diagnosed with Rheumatoid Arthritis than men – studies say 75-79% of RA-ers are female.
-And many studies show that women even experience more severe RA than men.
+Yes, women are more frequently diagnosed with Rheumatoid Arthritis than men—studies say 75-79% of RA patients are female.
+And many studies show that women even experience more severely active RA than men.
 But, men are less comfortable asking for help.
 And there is more shame for them in being weak.
 Certain serious “complications” of Rheumatoid Arthritis are more common in men, such as vasculitis.

 The gender differences are more than skin deep.
 Men tend to have more involvement with larger joints.
 They are more likely to have heart damage from RA.
 But some studies show there may be fewer bone erosions and eye damage.
 Of course, no man or woman on earth wants to have Rheumatoid Arthritis, regardless of the where it hits.

 NOTE: I would like to recommend some RA blogs which are written from a man’s viewpoint.
 If you’d like to hear how a man is fighting Rheumatoid Arthritis, check out these blogs: Living With Rheumatoid Arthritis and Dual Sport Life.
 We will also discuss this on the Rheumatoid Arthritis Warrior Facebook page.